davidpomerenke/ba/readme.md

 neutral range which I have just touched upon.
 On the other hand, there exists an established ethical theory which justifies the existence of this level and explains what value it should take.
-The theory is average utilitarianism and one kind of justification for it is found in <span id="ref:RNDwOOuENjFv9" label="ref:RNDwOOuENjFv9">\[ref:RNDwOOuENjFv9\]</span>Harsanyi 1955.
-Average utilitarianism is a highly controversial theory, specifically but not only when it is understood as a complete moral theory rather than only a theory of goodness (cf. <span id="ref:RND9Y2Bm9Fcuq" label="ref:RND9Y2Bm9Fcuq">\[ref:RND9Y2Bm9Fcuq\]</span>Broome 2012, pp.
+The theory is average utilitarianism and one kind of justification for it is found in (<span class="citeproc-not-found" data-reference-id="harsanzi_1955">**???**</span>).
+Average utilitarianism is a highly controversial theory, specifically but not only when it is understood as a complete moral theory rather than only a theory of goodness (cf. ; ; ).
-50-54; <span id="ref:RNDDzRwTCjv0i"
-label="ref:RNDDzRwTCjv0i">\[ref:RNDDzRwTCjv0i\]</span>Arrhenius, Ryberg,
-& Tännsjö 2017, sec 2.1.1; <span id="ref:RNDyIVTex1fnq"
-label="ref:RNDyIVTex1fnq">\[ref:RNDyIVTex1fnq\]</span>Rawls 2005, pp.
-167-175, 572f).
 But at least it is a consistent ethical theory which is not only able to account for many other ethical intuitions but also to answer our quantitative and justificatory questions regarding the neutral level of well-being.
 The welfare function of average utilitarianism states that general welfare is the average of all individual well-being:

 Definition 5: Average utilitarianism